 With the sales comparison approach, real estate investors are tasked with identifying three comparable properties that have recently sold in the same area and have similar amenities.
 To use real estate comps in an ARV formula, they should be properties that have undergone renovations or are in a similar condition to what the investor envisions for their property.

 Once at least three comparable properties have been identified, add their sales prices and divide the answer by three (the number of properties used).
-The answer will give investors the average sales price of similar properties within close proximity to their own.
+The answer will give investors the average sales price of similar properties within proximity to their own.
 From there, investors can deduce a good ARV for their investment property.

 For added context, the formula will look like his: